Integrating Quickcuts (aka Android 7.1's "launcher shortcuts") into your app

 - RE the

-. - You are free to add as many
+intentattributes: Be sure to prefix all attributes withandroid:. - You are free to add as many

-items as you like and Action Launcher will support it.
+shortcutitems as you like and Action Launcher will support it.
 We'll have to see how Google end up actually using launcher shortcuts in Pixel Launcher, but I'd be surprised if Pixel Launcher ended up displaying more than 5 such items at a time.

-2. Add a definition to AndroidManifest.xml
+2. Add a definition to AndroidManifest.xml.

-Add this to an Activity
+Add this to an Activity definition of your chosing:

 <activity ...>